ftrackhq/integrations/doc/introduction/framework/definition.rst

 The definition pipeline module is were the each :term:`definition`, :term:`schema` and framework :term:`plugin` are stored.

+As mentioned previously, the new framework is designed to make it easy to write custom code that takes care of asset load and publishing, the new framework achieves this by introducing “definitions” which basically are JSON schemas that configures which framework plugins (loaders and publishers) to run for a certain ftrack asset type.
 This module is were you most likely do customisations in order to tailor the framework to the studio needs.

 Definitions module are divided into two parts: